 #5 Updated by Soren Lindqvist about 2 years ago

 Just to be sure: if you change your locale number formatting options to "English" or "C" in QGIS options general tab, does that fixes the problem (override current locale must be checked) ?

 Yes, I did right now change the locale formatting options to "C", the import does not change the "." to "," and exporting to GeoJson is now correct.
 It seems like the locale settings override "." and also export it as such and turning it to a string instead of number.

 Great if you have find the solutions.

-#7 Updated by Alessandro Pasotti almost 2 years ago
+#7 Updated by Alessandro Pasotti about 2 years ago

 - Resolution set to fixed/implemented

 Thanks for checking, actually I think that even with C locale the output was not entirely correct: you did not get the ',' decimal separator and you did not get the thousand group separator (like "'" in italian locale), but you still did get the numer as a string (surrounded by quotes).